EveriftMC/campfire-claims/README.md

 ![Banner](branding/banner.svg)

-# Bell Claims
+# ~~Bell~~ Campfire Claims

-Bell Claims is an intuitive and comprehensive land-claiming Spigot/PaperMC plugin for Minecraft multiplayer servers.
+~~Bell~~ Campfire Claims is an intuitive and comprehensive land-claiming Spigot/PaperMC plugin for Minecraft multiplayer servers.
 It allows players to claim an area for their bases and control who is allowed to interact with them in order to prevent griefing.

+> [!NOTE]
+> This plugin is a fork of bell-claims, with the only difference that it uses campfires instead of bells.

 Here are some of the cool features you can expect:
-- **Physically Grounded** - Claims are marked using Bells, yes the block.
+- **Physically Grounded** - Claims are marked using ~~Bells~~ Campfires, yes the block.
 Manage your claim from here, or break it to destroy your whole claim.
 - **Intuitive GUI Menus** - Your entire claim can be managed using click menus.
 Never need to type a command ever again.
 - **Flexible Border Creation** - Claim borders aren't limited to just squares.
 Expand your claim whichever way you want without expending claim area limits.
 - **Efficient & Informative Visualisations** - Never have trouble finding the borders of your own claim, as well as the claims of others.